 2. CloudExperienceHost.ExpeditedUpdate.js Confirms Policy Application

-Besides spotting the NDUP properties in the expediteupdate.js, the CloudExperienceHostAPI.winmd showed me pretty much the same story.
+Besides spotting the NDUP properties in the expediteupdate.js, the CloudExperienceHostAPI.winmd showed me a similar story.

 Mock-Up of Expected Autopilot Settings